artificialhoney/amix/README.rst

 .. _SoundCloud: https://soundcloud.com/honeymachine/sets/street-parade

-Please check first of all the help function:
+Please check first of all the help function.

 .. code-block:: bash

     amix --help

-Also make sure to always obtain the latest version:
+Also make sure to always obtain the latest version.

 .. code-block:: bash